 Ghent has established itself as one of the most forward-thinking cities in Belgium, or even in Europe for that matter, when it comes to sustainability.
 Way back in 1996, before most cities were thinking of doing such things, they put in place a circulation plan that created a permanent car-free zone in much of the old city center.
 They expanded this zone even further in 2017, and put a system in place that created six sectors, and which forbid automobiles from crossing directly from one sector to another.
 The only way to do so is by exiting the inner city and using the outer ring road.

 The point of this is to discourage car use for shorter trips within the city, and instead encourage walking, bicycling and the use of public transit (Ghent has a great system of trams).
 It seems a little complicated at first, but it’s actually pretty simple…and it has worked!
-Car use in the inner city has dropped, bike and public transit use has increased, and the air quality has improved.
+Car use in the inner city has dropped, bike and public transit use have increased, and the air quality has improved.
 For visitors this is great – it’s quieter, safer and more pleasant to walk or ride around.

 Reason #4: It’s romantic!